Nightwish: 2013–2018: Arrival of Floor Jansen and Troy Donockley with Endless Forms Most Beautiful

-The new album's cover art and its title, Endless Forms Most Beautiful, were revealed on December 22, and the album was released on March 27, 2015, produced by Tero "TeeCee" Kinnunen.
+The new album's cover art and its title, Endless Forms Most Beautiful, were revealed on 22 December, and the album was released on 27 March 2015, produced by Tero "TeeCee" Kinnunen.
 The title for Endless Forms Most Beautiful was taken from the writings of English naturalist Charles Darwin.
 The album features the participation of London's The Metro Voices choir group, London's Young Musicians Children's Choir, and the Orchestre De Grandeur, led by the esteemed orchestral arranger Pip Williams, who teaches music and music technology at the London College of Music.
 Professor Richard Dawkins not only narrates the introduction to the album's opener, "Shudder Before the Beautiful", but also the album's closer, "The Greatest Show on Earth", which takes its name from his 2009 book on evolution.
-In its first week, the album sold 18,342 copies in the US and debuted at 34 on the Billboard 200, making it Nightwish's third album (after Dark Passion Play and Imaginaerum) to chart in this category.
-In the Czech Republic, the album debuted atop the charts and received gold-status after just two days.
-The album charted in the top 10 in other countries as well, including Finland, Netherlands, Poland, Austria, and Mexico.
-To promote the album's release, the band embarked on an Endless Forms Most Beautiful World Tour, which started on April 9, 2015, in New York City and ended on October 9, 2016, in Saitama, Japan.
+To promote the album's release, the band went on the Endless Forms Most Beautiful World Tour, which started on 9 April 2015, in New York City and concluded on 9 October 2016, in Saitama, Japan.

 In July 2015, it was announced that Sonata Arctica's vocalist Tony Kakko would replace Jukka Nevalainen as the band's special guest at the 2015 edition of Rock in Rio.
 In December 2015, Nightwish became the first Finnish band to headline a show at the Wembley Arena, in London.
 The sold-out show featured guest performer Richard Dawkins, who spoke his parts on stage.
 The Tampere and London shows were filmed for a live album release known as Vehicle of Spirit.

-On August 20, 2016, the band played a special 20th-anniversary show at Himos Areena in Finland.
+On 20 August 2016, the band played a special 20th-anniversary show at Himos Areena in Finland.
 The show featured original bassist Sami Vänskä on the song "Stargazers" and drummer Jukka Nevalainen on the song "Last Ride of the Day".
 The band took a break in 2017, during which Jansen was focusing on her first child.
 Holopainen said that the band would continue between the years of 2018 and 2020, with another album that would continue the themes explored in Endless Forms Most Beautiful.